pratikdivekar26/pratikdivekar26/README.md

 # 💫 Hi 👋, I'm Pratik Divekar
-**A passionate pharma student switching career in management
+**A passionate student switching career from pharma to management

 Email Me 👉 ✉️ **pratikdivekar121@gmail.com** For Collaboration/Project or Anything Else. 😊😊